A thermodynamical description of third grade fluid mixtures: Introduction

-These fluids have been investigated in a pioneeristic paper by Dunn and Serrin \cite{DunSer}, in accordance with the principles of rational continuum thermodynamics \cite{TRUE}; moreover, they have been extensively studied by Cimmelli and coworkers \cite{CimOliPac3,CimSelTri3,CimSelTri1,CimOlTri,COP-CMT-2015,GOR-2020} through a generalized Liu procedure \cite{Liu,Cim1}, and by Heida and M\'alek \cite{HeiMal} following a different methodology.
-In a recent paper \cite{GP-2021}, an explicit solution of the thermodynamical restrictions imposed by second law of thermodynamics in the general three-dimensional case of a viscous Korteweg fluid has been recovered.
+These fluids have been investigated in a pioneeristic paper by Dunn and Serrin \cite{DunSer} along the principles of rational continuum thermodynamics \cite{TRUE}; moreover, these models have been extensively studied by Cimmelli and coworkers \cite{CimOliPac3,CimSelTri3,CimSelTri1,CimOlTri,COP-CMT-2015,GOR-2020} through a generalized Liu procedure \cite{Liu,Cim1}, and by Heida and M\'alek \cite{HeiMal} following a different methodology.
+In a recent paper \cite{GP-2021}, an explicit solution of the thermodynamical restrictions imposed by second law of thermodynamics for a viscous Korteweg fluid in the general three-dimensional case has been recovered.

 The plan of the paper is as follows.
-In Section~\ref{sec:balance}, we present the governing equations for the basic fields we choose to describe the mixture as a whole (mixture mass density, concentration of one constituent, barycentric velocity, specific internal energy), together with the entropy inequality; then, we sketch the extended Liu procedure applied for the exploitation of the entropy principle \cite{CimOlTri,Cim1}, and recover a set of conditions ensuring that second law of thermodynamics to be satisfied for arbitrary thermodynamical processes.
-In Section~\ref{sec:3d}, we assume some constitutive relations in order to solve all the thermodynamical restrictions and provide an explicit, physically admissible, solution.
+In Section~\ref{sec:balance}, we present the governing equations for the basic fields we choose to describe the mixture as a whole (mixture mass density, concentration of one constituent, barycentric velocity, specific internal energy), together with the entropy inequality; then, we sketch the extended Liu procedure applied for the exploitation of the entropy principle \cite{CimOlTri,Cim1}, and recover a set of conditions ensuring that second law of thermodynamics is satisfied for arbitrary thermodynamical processes.
+In Section~\ref{sec:3d}, we assume some constitutive relations in order to solve all the thermodynamical restrictions, and provide an explicit, physically admissible, solution.
 The lengthy computations necessary to derive and solve the algebraic and differential conditions are handled with the help of some symbolic routines written in the Computer Algebra System Reduce \cite{Reduce}.
 As a result, it is proved that the constitutive equations are compatibile with the second law of thermodynamics; in particular, the Cauchy stress tensor for the mixture has been characterized in a very general form typical of Korteweg fluids \cite{GP-2021}.
+Furthermore, by using a semilinear approximation, phase transitions have been investigated, and a generalized evolution equation for a phase-field, encompassing the classical Cahn-Hilliard equation, has been recovered.
 Finally, Section~\ref{sec:final} contains our conclusions as well as further developments of the present theory.